-Some patients with this disease also have episodes of inflammation in the veins (migratory phlebitis), usually in the superficial veins.
+Some people with this disease also have episodes of inflammation in the veins (migratory phlebitis), usually in the superficial veins.

 Usually, doctors suspect thromboangiitis obliterans on the basis of symptoms and results of the physical examination.
 In most people, the pulse is weak or absent in one or more arteries of the feet or wrists.
 Often, the affected hands, feet, fingers, or toes become pale when raised above the heart and red when lowered.

 Ultrasonography detects a substantial decrease in blood pressure and blood flow in the affected feet, toes, hands, and fingers.
-Angiography (see see Angiography of Peripheral Blood Vessels) can detect specific patterns of narrowing and thus can help confirm the diagnosis.
+Angiography (see Other Tests for Heart and Blood Vessel Disorders : Angiography of Peripheral Blood Vessels) can detect specific patterns of narrowing and thus can help confirm the diagnosis.
 Sometimes a biopsy (removal of a tissue sample for examination under a microscope) of the affected artery or referral to a specialist is needed to confirm the diagnosis.